geoschem/GCHP/docs/source/getting-started/quick-start.rst

    $ cd path/to/your/run/directory

-Most simulation settings are configured in :file:`./runConfig.sh`.
+Most simulation settings are set in :file:`./runConfig.sh`.
-You should review this file as it explains how to configure most simulation settings.
+You should review this file as it explains most settings.
 Note that :file:`./runConfig.sh` is actually a helper script that updates other configuration files.
 Therefore, you need to run it to actually apply the updates: